sitamgithub-MSIT/TextSnap/README.md

 ## Tech Stack

 - Python (for the programming language)
+- PyTorch (for the deep learning framework)
+- Supervision (for the easy-to-use utils for Computer Vision tasks)
 - Hugging Face Transformers Library (for the vision large language model)
 - Gradio (for the web application)
 - Hugging Face Spaces (for hosting the gradio application)